I. POLICY STATEMENT

 - A school employee who reports an act of bullying, harassment, or intimidation under the Education Article, Annotated Code of Maryland, Section 7-424.1 and in accordance with this policy is not civilly liable for any act or omission in reporting or failing to report an act of bullying, harassment, or intimidation under this Code section.

-- Inform students about the availability of the On-line Bullying, Harassment or Intimidation Reporting Application and assist students upon request in completing the On-line Bullying, Harassment, or Intimidation Reporting Application at school.
+- Inform students about the availability of the On-line Bullying, Harassment or Intimidation Reporting Application and assist students, upon request, in completing the On-line Bullying, Harassment, or Intimidation Reporting Application at school.

 - Investigation of Acts of Bullying, Harassment, or Intimidation